-SMCC currently has over one hundred articulation agreements with area high schools and regional centers of technology.
-The College continues to expand those agreements to include other schools and other programs of study.
+SMCC currently has numerous articulation agreements with area high schools and regional centers of technology.
 To take advantage of these:

 Schools must have a written, signed agreement with the College.

 Students must earn an 85 (B) in the articulated class.